leevillanueva21/leevillanueva21.github.io/index.md

 Apart from designing and developing these materials, I also do voice-overs and voice acting for employee engagement, corporate marketing, as well as the learning modules I help develop.

 I hope you like what you see here!
-Even if you don't though, thank you for taking the time to look through my portfolio and I hope to collaborate with you soon. :blush:
+Even if you don't though, thank you for taking the time to look through my portfolio and I hope to collaborate with you soon. :smile: